Saving money

 Is it worth having a savings account?

 What are the disadvantages of a savings account?
-What are cons of a savings account?

 While there are a lot of good reasons to have a savings account there are a few disadvantages:

-Savings accounts traditionally do not provide much interest.
-In other words, money in a savings account rarely keeps pace with inflation.
+Savings accounts traditionally do not provide much interest and they rarely keep pace with inflation.
 The longer you keep money in a savings account the less purchasing power that money will have.

-Savings accounts have a cap on deposit insurance
+Cap on deposit insurance

 Are savings accounts worth it anymore?